-I heard the Northern Lights were pretty spectacular the other night, but I didn’t see anything — and really don’t know what I was looking for or if it was even something I would be able to see from where I live.
+I heard the Northern Lights were pretty spectacular, but it doesn’t sound like I can see them from where I live.
 What are they exactly?

 Cliff notes: High speed solar particles collide with upper atmosphere, make pretty lights.

 I might add, you see this phenomenon on an almost daily basis — but no, not in the sky.
 The same principles that create aurorae are used to make neon lights.
 Different gases produce different colors when excited.

 So if you ever watched an aurora and thought to yourself, “Hey, that looks like the Las Vegas Strip,” you were more correct than you may have realized.

 Aurorae are generally confined to the far northern or southern latitudes, within 10 degrees to 20 degrees of the magnetic pole.
 However, during the peak of the solar cycle or during a geomagnetic storm (or both), the aurora can be seen at lower latitudes — the aurora of 24-25 October 2011 was seen as far south as New Mexico and Alabama.

 In general, geomagnetic storms tend to be most common near the equinoxes, so if you live anywhere south of say, the Canada/US border, your best bet is to look up around March/April and September/October — especially during the peak of the 11-year-long solar cycle.

 Shedding more light on the subject